christopher192/large-language-model-project/pali-dictionary-project/README.md

 3. Include the source reference for the extracted sentence.
     -  If it is marked as `simpl`, preserve it.
 4. Pick the sentence in the exercise data that has source reference and is not marked by `$` or `%`.
 5. If the source reference of the extracted sentence does not match any of it from `vocab_class_2.csv`, the system should flag this case for manual review.
+(Ignore first until further instruction)

 ### Rule-based Approach
 (Details to be added)